schblondie/eslint/docs/src/rules/function-call-argument-newline.md

 * `"never"` disallows line breaks between arguments
 * `"consistent"` requires consistent usage of line breaks between arguments

+Or an object option

+* `"minArguments": null` (default) requires line breaks if the number of elements is at least the given integer.
+If this is 0, this condition will act the same as the option `"always"`.
+If this is `null` (the default), this condition is disabled

 ### always

 Examples of **incorrect** code for this rule with the default `"always"` option: